catkin/catkin_tools/docs/quick_start.rst

 This chapter gives a high-level overview of how to use ``catkin_tools`` and the ``catkin`` command.
 This shows how to use the different command verbs to create and manipulate a workspace.
-For a more in-depth explanation of the mechanics of catkin workspaces, see :doc:`Workspace Mechanics <mechanics>`, and for thorogh usage details see the individual verb documentation.
+For a more in-depth explanation of the mechanics of catkin workspaces, see :doc:`Workspace Mechanics <mechanics>`, and for thorough usage details see the individual verb documentation.

 TL;DR